 Where Soil and Plant Scientists Work

-Career changers with experience as a Soil and Plant Scientist sometimes find work in one of the following fields:
+Soil and Plant Scientists work in the following industries:

 Image Credit: W.carter via Creative Commons CC0 1.0 Universal Public Domain Dedication